-- 13.1.1.
-The Head of School and members of the Senior Leadership Team are able to search students and their possessions, including lockers, under certain circumstances. - 13.1.2.
+13.1.1.
+The Headteacher and members of the Senior Leadership Team are able to search students and their possessions, including lockers, under certain circumstances.

+- 13.1.2.
 There is a statutory power to search students or their possessions without consent where they suspect that a they may possess a knife or weapons, alcohol, illegal drugs, tobacco and cigarette papers, fireworks, pornographic images, stolen items or any item which the member of staff reasonably suspects has been, or is likely to be used to commit an offence or to cause personal injury to or damage to the property of any person. - 13.1.3.
 Staff can also search a pupil without consent for any item banned as being detrimental to school safety and discipline.
 Such items include lighters, matches and other incendiary devices.
 The School may search students for any other item with their verbal consent. - 13.1.4.
 The School is not required to inform parents before a search takes place or seek consent to search their child.
 Any items found in the course of such a search will be retained by the School to be disposed of or delivered to the police as appropriate. - 13.1.5.
 All searches will be carried out in accordance with guidance as outlined in 'Searching, screening and confiscation'.
 DFE.
-January 2018.
+January 2018. - 13.1.6.
+The member of staff conducting the search may use a metal detector (wand).